MrYorkshire/MrYorkshire/README.md

-- 👋 Hi, I’m @MrYorkshire!
+- 👋 Hello, I’m @MrYorkshire! (commonly called TheTerrierKnight or just Knight)
-- My Professons: NodeJS, VSC studio, Python, Unity, Discord.JS, AI Coding

 -Need help with any of my repositories? make a issue on the repository and tell what is your problem with the code